This tutorial explains WEKA Dataset, Classifier, and J48 Algorithm for Decision Tree. Also provides information about sample ARFF datasets for Weka:

 Class Distribution: 33.3% for each of 3 classes

 The database of this dataset is Pima Indians Diabetes.
 This dataset predicts whether the patient is prone to be diabetic in the next 5 years.
 The patients in this dataset are all females of at least 21 years of age from Pima Indian Heritage.
 It has 768 instances and 8 numerical attributes plus a class.
 This is a binary classification dataset where the output variable predicted is nominal comprising of two classes.

 This is a popular dataset for binary classification.
 The instance in this dataset describes the properties of radar returns from the atmosphere.
-It is used to predict where the ionosphere has some structure or not.
+It is used to predict whether the ionosphere has some structure or not.
 It has 34 numerical attributes and a class.

 The class attribute is “good” or “bad” which is predicted based on 34 attributes observation.
-The received signals are processed by autocorrelation function taking time pulse and pulse number as arguments.
+The received signals are processed by the autocorrelation function taking time pulse and pulse number as arguments.

 The regression datasets can be downloaded from the WEKA webpage “Collections of datasets”.
 It has 37 regression problems obtained from different sources.
-The downloaded file will create numeric/directory with regression datasets in .arff format.
+The downloaded file will create a numeric/directory with regression datasets in .arff format.

-The popular datasets present in the directory are: Longley economic dataset (longley.arff), Boston house price dataset (housing.arff), and sleep in mammals data set (sleep.arff).
+The popular datasets present in the directory are Longley economic dataset (longley.arff), Boston house price dataset (housing.arff), and sleep in mammals data set (sleep.arff).

 Let us now see how to identify real-valued and nominal attributes in the dataset using WEKA explorer.

 What Are Real-valued And Nominal Attributes